 Connecting students with elected officials provides an opportunity for them to practice critical citizenship skills and discuss the important issues impacting their lives and communities.
 Each year, Close Up facilitates more than 1,100 meetings with their members of Congress for participants in our Washington-based programs.
 We are also proud to have the following current and former members of Congress as Close Up alumni:

 Close Up partners with a variety of organizations to conduct programs that inspire and empower young people to become engaged citizens.
-Through Close Up’s nonpartisan approach and expertise in designing effective programs for students, these programs help our partners target special communities and constituents, explore specific policy issues, and invest in leadership opportunities for young people.
+Through Close Up’s nonpartisan approach and expertise in designing effective middle and high school programs for students, we help our partners target special communities and constituents, explore specific policy issues, and invest in leadership opportunities for young people.

 Close Up local programs were created to allow students and teachers to focus solely on state and local government issues by implementing programs in state capitals across the country.